Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: The open quantum SSEP

-The full evolution of the systems density matrix $\rho_t$ can be expressed as a stochastic differential equation (SDE) in Itô convention (with Itô rules $dW_{t}^{j}d\overline{W}_{t}^{k}=\delta^{j,k}dt$) by expanding (\ref{eq:QSSEP_evolution}) up to order $dt$,
+The full evolution of the systems density matrix $\rho_t$ can be expressed as a stochastic differential equation (SDE) in Itô convention (with Itô rules $dW_{t}^{j}d\overline{W}_{t}^{k}=\delta^{j,k}dt$) by expanding (\ref{eq:Q-SSEP_evolution}) up to order $dt$,

-Occasionally we will refer to the ``closed case'', by which we mean that there is no interaction with the reservoirs and the one-dimensional chain is closed periodically such that sites $1\equiv L$ are identified.
+Occasionally we will refer to the ``closed case'', by which we mean that there are no boundary reservoirs and the one-dimensional chain is closed periodically such that sites $1\equiv L$ are identified.

 \paragraph{Relation to the classical SSEP.}